Lower Back Pain

 2. Use heat packs

 Application of heat packs can also reduce pain and general lower back aches by loosening tight muscles and releasing muscle tension.
 Heat packs should be applied directly to the affected area to promote pain relief, but remember to monitor the temperature and duration of heat application to avoid burns.
 If you experience any throbbing or worsening of pain, swap out the heat pack for an ice pack instead.
+If your skin sensation is not normal then avoid heat and cold packs on the affected skin.

 3. Keep moving